vekatze/neut/book/src/terms.md

 }

 define bar(n: my-nat) -> int {
-  // 🌟 (You can use nested patterns) match n {
+  // You can use nested patterns match n {
   | Zero =>
     100